michaelmarty/UniDec/readme.md

 ### Downloading the Binaries

-As described below, the Python code presented here relies on two critical binaries, UniDec.exe and UniDecIM.exe.
+As described below, the Python code presented here relies on one critical binary, UniDec.exe.
+UniDecIM.exe has been merged into UniDec.exe and is no longer used.

-These binaries are available for download at [unidec.chem.ox.ac.uk](http://unidec.chem.ox.ac.uk/).
+This binary is available for download at [unidec.chem.ox.ac.uk](http://unidec.chem.ox.ac.uk/) as part of the main package.

-These binaries should be deposited in the /unidec_bin directory once downloaded.
+The binary should be deposited in the /unidec_bin directory once downloaded.

 If you want to convert Waters .Raw files, you will also need to add cdt.dll (for IM-MS) and MassLynxRaw.dll (for MS) to the same directory.
 These files can be found [here](http://www.waters.com/waters/supportList.htm?cid=511442&locale=en_GB&filter=documenttype|DWNL&locale=en_GB) with support numbers DWNL134825112 and DWNL134815627.
 See below for more specifics.

-I have binaries built for Mac and Linux as well.
+I have binary built for Mac and Linux as well.
 They are a bit slower than the Windows version because they are compiled with gcc rather than the Intel C Compiler, but they are perfectly functional and still pretty darn fast.
 I can send these to you on request.
+Note, due to low demand and my busy schedule, these may not always be available immediately in the latest version.

-## Compatible File Types
+## UniDec Compatible File Types

 UniDec is built to open .txt files using [numpy.loadtxt](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.loadtxt.html).